GPrev/GPrev.github.io/content/project-overview/RedHead.md

 ---
 title: RedHead
-description: As a continuation of Evol-IA, this project aimed to play a full game of Pokemon Red using a combination of different algorithms.
-The AI was connected to an emulator using a TCP connexion, and could expore the world and battle.
-The project is unfinished as the AI cannot do some specific tasks required to complete the game.
+description: As a continuation of Evol-IA, this project's aim was to play a full game of Pokemon Red using a combination of different algorithms.
+The AI is connected to an emulator using a TCP connexion, and can expore the world and battle.
+The project is unfinished as the AI cannot do some specific tasks required to complete the game, such as buying lemonade.
 icon: pokeball.png
 alt: RedHead
 date: 2018